Ray Quiñones

 Reynaldo "Ray" Jones Quiñones Vázquez (born 15 June 1958 in Santa Isabel, Puerto Rico) is a retired Puerto Rican long jumper.

 He won the Central American and Caribbean Championships in 1979 and 1987, the latter in a career best jump of 8.01 metres.
 He competed at the 1987 World Championships without reaching the final.
 He also competed in the men's long jump at the 1988 Summer Olympics.

-He holds a bachelor's degree in pedagogy with a concentration in physical education from the University of Puerto Rico at Mayagüez and a master's degree in athlete training from the University of Turabo.
+He holds a bachelor's degree in pedagogy with a concentration in physical education from the University of Puerto Rico at Mayagüez and a master's degree in physical education from the University of Turabo.

 He was athletic director at the University of Puerto Rico at Mayagüez.

 In 2020, Ray Quiñones was nominated Secretary of Sports and Recreation of Puerto Rico by governor Pedro Pierluisi.